Top Ten Fictional Serial Killers

 Hannibal the Cannibal...
 Surely deserved this spot.

-Dexter Morgan (Dexter) Dexter Morgan is a fictional character and the antihero of a series of novels by Jeff Lindsay, including Darkly Dreaming Dexter, Dearly Devoted Dexter, Dexter in the Dark, Dexter by Design, Dexter Is Delicious, Double Dexter, and Dexter's Final Cut.
+Dexter Morgan is a fictional character who serves as the antihero in a series of novels by Jeff Lindsay.
+The series begins with Darkly Dreaming Dexter and continues with titles such as Dearly Devoted Dexter, Dexter in the Dark, Dexter by Design, Dexter Is Delicious, Double Dexter, Dexter's Final Cut... read more

 This guy is a true serial killer.
 No doubt Hannibal Lecter is a better killer, but he is not much of a serial killer.

-Michael Myers (Halloween) Michael Myers is a character from the Halloween series of slasher films.
-He first appears in John Carpenter's Halloween as a young boy who murders his older sister, then fifteen years later returns home to murder more teenagers... read more
+Michael Myers is a character from the Halloween series of slasher films.
+He first appears in John Carpenter's 1978 film Halloween as a young boy who murders his older sister, then returns fifteen years later to kill again.
+In October 2018, a direct sequel to the original film was released, disregarding... read more

 He actually has more victories than any other killer on this list.
 He kills because he feels like he needs to, not because it's fun or he thinks it's justified.
 He even gets away with it.